lukehanson2429/Explore-Siquijor/README.md

 <div align="center"><img src="readme-docs/readme-imgs/us-6.png" width="75%" height="75%"></div>

 6. As a new user are there any additional things I should know before visiting.
-    * Top Tips provides further valuable information which may be helpful before you visit which also links to the map to show icon location and more info.
+    * Top Tips down arrow icon provides further valuable information which may be helpful before you visit which also links to the map to show icon location and more info.
+    * To hide the top tips section up arrow hides this section.

 After clicking top tips arrow: